A9HORA/AWS_Guide/EC2/Remember.md

 * To teminate the instance, first check if the termination protection is `Enabled` or not.
 If it's `Enabled` then first disable by going in instance settings and then you can terminate the selected instance.
 * You can define certain commands when the instance boots up using **bootstrap scripts**.
 * A BootStrap script is a way of
 	1. Automating the EC2 instance deployment
 	2. Running things at command line when your instance first boots up
 * To do so you can use advanced options when you setup the instance for the first time.
+* You can get metadata(additional information) of your instance by curl command by following steps:
+	a.
+SSH your ec2 instance.
+	b.
+Use command `curl http://169.254.169.254/`.
+	c.
+You'll be able to see multiple directories.
+From here you can choose whatever you want and dive deep in it.
+*